-- 8.5 Employees may, with department approval, use accumulated vacation with pay after completing one thousand forty (1,040) hours on regular pay status. - 8.6 The minimum vacation allowance to be taken by an employee shall be one-half (1⁄2) of a day or, at the discretion of the heads of the various departments, such lesser fraction of a day as shall be approved by respective appointing authority. - 8.7 The appointing authority shall arrange vacation time for employees on such schedules as will least interfere with the functions of the department but which accommodate the desires of the employees to the greatest degree feasible. - In the event that the City cancels an employee's already scheduled and approved vacation, leaving no time to reschedule such vacation before the employee's maximum balance will be reached, the employee's vacation balance will be permitted to exceed the allowable maximum and the employee will continue to accrue vacation for a period of up to three (3) months if such exception is approved by both the appointing authority and the Seattle Human Resources Director in order to allow rescheduling of the employee's vacation.
+- Employees may, with department approval, use accumulated vacation with pay after completing one thousand forty (1,040) hours on regular pay status.
+Effective December 25, 2019, the requirement that the employee must complete one thousand forty (1,040) hours on regular pay status prior to using vacation time shall end. - 8.6 The minimum vacation allowance to be taken by an employee shall be one-half (1⁄2) of a day or, at the discretion of the heads of the various departments, such lesser fraction of a day as shall be approved by respective appointing authority. - 8.7 The appointing authority shall arrange vacation time for employees on such schedules as will least interfere with the functions of the department, but which accommodate the desires of the employees to the greatest degree feasible. - In the event that the City cancels an employee's already scheduled and approved vacation, leaving no time to reschedule such vacation before the employee's maximum balance will be reached, the employee's vacation balance will be permitted to exceed the allowable maximum and the employee will continue to accrue vacation for a period of up to three (3) months if such exception is approved by both the appointing authority and the Seattle Human Resources Director in order to allow rescheduling of the employee's vacation.
 In such cases the appointing authority shall provide the Seattle Human Resources Director with the circumstances and reasons leading to the need for such an extension.
-No extension of this grace period will be allowed. - 8.9 An employee who leaves the City service for any reason after more than six (6) months' service shall be paid in a lump sum for any unused vacation he/she has previously accrued. - Upon the death of an employee in active service, pay shall be allowed for any vacation earned and not taken prior to the death of such employee. - Where an employee has exhausted his/her sick leave balance, the employee may use vacation for further leave for medical reasons subject to verification by the medical care provider.
+No extension of this grace period will be allowed. - An employee who leaves the City service for any reason after more than six (6) months' service shall be paid in a lump sum for any unused accrued vacation hours he/she-the employee has previously accrued. - Upon the death of an employee in active service, pay shall be allowed for any vacation earned and not taken prior to the death of such employee. - Where an employee has exhausted his/her their paid sick leave balance, the employee may use vacation for further leave for medical reasons subject to verification by the medical care provider.
 Employees who are called to active military service or who respond to requests for assistance from the Federal Emergency Management Agency (FEMA) may, at their option, use accrued vacation in conjunction with a leave of absence. - Vacation scheduling policies will be considered an appropriate topic for labor-management meetings if requested by the Union.